Roland’s new keyboard means Alexa could replace your piano tutor

-It may feel like voice assistants are being built in to everything these days, but so far musical instruments have been somewhat overlooked by companies seeking to make traditional ‘dumb’ devices smart.
+It may feel like voice assistants are being built in to everything these days, but so far musical instruments have been largely overlooked by companies seeking to make traditional ‘dumb’ devices smart.

-It looks like all that is about to change, as keyboard manufacturer Roland has announced that its new GO:PIANO will have Amazon Alexa built in, at CES 2019 in Las Vegas.
+It looks like that's about to change though, as keyboard manufacturer Roland has announced at CES 2019 in Las Vegas that its new GO:PIANO will have Amazon Alexa built in.

-The inclusion of the smart voice assistant means that you will be able to change the keyboard’s sound and settings without ever taking your hands off the keys, via a new Roland Alexa skill.
+The inclusion of the smart voice assistant means you'll be able to change the keyboard’s sound and settings without ever taking your hands off the keys, via a new Roland Alexa skill.

 As well as offering hands-free adjustment, the new Alexa skill will also provide access to libraries of ‘play along tunes’, plus the ability to share recorded clips of your playing to friends and family.